peterhinch/micropython_ir/README.md

 RC-5 and RC-6 mode 0.
 There is also support for the OrtekMCE protocol used on VRC-1100 remotes.
 These originally supported Microsoft Media Center but can be used to control Kodi and (with a suitable receiver) to emulate a PC keyboard.
+The Samsung protocol (NEC variant) is also supported.

 Examining waveforms from various remote controls it is evident that numerous protocols exist.
 Some are doubtless proprietary and undocumented.
 The supported